 Caraccioli Cellars

 This family-run winery is a relative newcomer (started in 2006) but has quickly made a name for itself.
-They are often listed as one of the best Monterey wineries and are credited with producing some of the most elegant sparkling wines in California.
-Head to Carmel-By-The-Sea or to the winery for a tasting and be sure to try the Brut Cuvée and Brut Rosé which are their prize wines.
+It is often listed as one of the best Monterey wineries and is credited with producing some of the most elegant sparkling wines in California.
+Head to Carmel-By-The-Sea or to the winery for a tasting, and be sure to try the Brut Cuvée and Brut Rosé, which are their prize wines.

 Scheid Vineyards

 Scheid Family Wines has been producing wine in Monterey for 50 years.
-Today the company is made up of nine wine brands but Scheid Vineyards is the flagship.
-The winemakers are dedicated to sustainability practices with 100% drip irrigation and 100% of their vineyard power coming from wind turbines.
-While Pinot Noir and Chardonnay are the stars of Monterey, their other top varietals are Sauvignon Blanc, Cabernet Sauvignon, Merlot, and Petite Sirah.
+Today, the company has nine wine brands, but Scheid Vineyards is the flagship.
+The winemakers are dedicated to sustainability practices, with 100% drip irrigation and 100% of their vineyard power coming from wind turbines.
+While Pinot Noir and Chardonnay are the stars of Monterey, the other top varietals are Sauvignon Blanc, Cabernet Sauvignon, Merlot, and Petite Sirah.

 Talbott Vineyards

 The Santa Lucia Highlands is one of Monterey’s premier winegrowing regions and Talbott was one of the first wineries to establish themselves there.
 In nearly 40 years, they have honed the craft of creating distinct cool-climate Chardonnay and Pinot Noir from their renowned Sleepy Hollow Vineyard.
-Head to their tasting room in Carmel-By-The-Sea for a taste of these legendary wines.
+Head to their tasting room in Carmel-By-The-Sea to taste these legendary wines.

 Where To Go For Monterey Wine Tasting

-Across Monterey County there are more than 65 tasting rooms – here is a list of all the tasting rooms in Monterey Wine Country.
-It’s helpful to know that the Monterey wine tasting rooms are grouped in four primary areas across Monterey County, namely: Carmel Valley Village, Carmel-By-The-Sea, Monterey, and River Road.
+There are more than 65 tasting rooms across Monterey County—here is a list of all the tasting rooms in Monterey Wine Country.
+It’s helpful to know that the tasting rooms are grouped in four primary areas: Carmel Valley Village, Carmel-By-The-Sea, Monterey, and River Road.

 Carmel Valley Village

-Set a few miles inland from the famed California Highway 1 is the Carmel Valley Village appellation.
-It’s tucked in the Santa Lucia range and is where you’ll find around 25 tasting rooms as well as chic restaurants, boutiques, and galleries.
+The Carmel Valley Village appellation is set a few miles inland from the famed California Highway 1.
+It’s tucked in the Santa Lucia range and is where you’ll find around 25 tasting rooms, chic restaurants, boutiques, and galleries.

 Start off your Monterey wine tasting at a classic spot like Bernardus Vineyards or Georis Winery.
-Or get a broader view of the area and try different producers at once at Village Wine & Tap Room or The Wine House.
+You can also get a broader view of the area and try different producers at the Village Wine & Tap Room or The Wine House.

 Carmel-By-The-Sea

 Top of most Monterey Peninsula visitors’ bucket lists is a stop in the quaint town of Carmel-by-the Sea.
-But wine lovers take note: there are a variety of tasting rooms along Ocean Avenue.
+But wine lovers note that there are various tasting rooms along Ocean Avenue.
 If you want to DIY, consider the self-guided Wine Walk-by-the-Sea.

-Be sure to visit some of the tasting rooms of the most celebrated local wineries such as Caraccioli Cellars, Folktale Winery, Hahn Family, Scheid Vineyards, and Talbott.
+Be sure to visit the tasting rooms of some of the most celebrated local wineries, such as Caraccioli Cellars, Folktale Winery, Hahn Family, Scheid Vineyards, and Talbott.

 And don’t sleep on The Cheese Shop.
-This small gourmet market and wine shop have more than 200 cheeses, and a lot of unique wines, and they do wine tastings at the back of the shop.
+This small gourmet market and wine shop has more than 200 cheeses and many unique wines, and they offer wine tastings at the back of the shop.

 Monterey